Alabama Gov. Ivey draws challengers in 2022 GOP primary

-Lynda Blanchard, who was Trump’s ambassador to Slovenia, is switching from the U.S. Senate race to the gubernatorial contest, according to a copy to an invitation she tweeted.
+Lynda Blanchard, who was Trump’s ambassador to Slovenia, is switching from the U.S. Senate race to the gubernatorial contest, according to a copy of a campaign event invitation she tweeted.
 Toll road developer Tim James, the son of former Alabama Gov. Fob James, confirmed Monday that he is launching a primary challenge against Ivey.

-Blanchard’s campaign did not immediately respond to a request for comment on the invitation that said a Tuesday campaign event was sponsored by the Lindy Blanchard campaign for governor.
+Blanchard’s campaign did not immediately respond to a request for comment on the invitation that said a Tuesday campaign announcement was sponsored by the Lindy Blanchard campaign for governor.

 James said he is entering the race because he believes many conservative voters are “anxious” about the state’s recent political decisions.
 Among them, he cited a gas tax increase, a push by some Republicans to legalize casinos, a medical marijuana program and aspects of the handling of the COVID-19 pandemic such as past mask mandates on K-12 students.